neckberg/hashdown/README.md

 some more text
 ```

-However, if placed within a code block "literal", the leading spaces and blank lines will be preserved:
+However, if placed within a "literal" block, the leading spaces and blank lines will be preserved:
 ````md
 # key
 ```